medikoo/deferred/README.md

 	$ npm install deferred

-For browser or other environments it needs to be bundled with few dependencies from [es5-ext](https://github.com/medikoo/es5-ext) project (code states specifically which dependiences).
-Browser ready files will surely be provided in future.
+For browser or other environments it needs to be bundled with few dependencies from [es5-ext](https://github.com/medikoo/es5-ext) project (code states specifically which).
+Browser ready files will be provided in future.

 <a name="deferred-promise" />
 ## Deferred/Promise concept